mergado/mergado-app-hook-client/README.md

 # Mergado App Hook Client

 A standard implementation of hook client for a Mergado App.
-You can of course implement your own app's hooks handler, but this is to provide you a default and standard *Mergado* way and to show you how it can be done.
+You can of course implement your own app's hook handler, but this is to provide you a default and standard *Mergado* way and to show you how it can be done.

 **For more information about hooks**, see http://mergado.github.io/docs/apps/app-hooks.html.